Espresso helps rollups:

 Participate as Node Operator

-If you’d like to help secure the Espresso Sequencer and have experience running node infrastructure, please reach out.
+If you’d like to help secure Espresso and have experience running node infrastructure, please reach out.

 News & Brews